nicoverbruggen/phpmon/README.md

 ## 😎 Acknowledgements

-While I did make this application during my own free time, I have been lucky enough to do various experiments during work hours at [DIVE](https://dive.be).
+While I did make this application during my own free time, PHP Monitor started out from various learning experiments during work hours at my employer, DIVE.
 I'd also like to shout out the following folks:

 * My colleagues at [DIVE](https://dive.be)
 * The [Homebrew](https://brew.sh/) team & [Valet maintainers](https://github.com/laravel/valet/graphs/contributors)
 * Various folks who [reached](https://twitter.com/stauffermatt) [out](https://twitter.com/marcelpociot) when PHP Monitor was still very much a small app with a handful of stars or so
+* My [GitHub Sponsors](https://github.com/sponsors/nicoverbruggen) and those who have donated
+* Everyone who has left feedback and reported bugs (appreciate it!)
 * Everyone in the Laravel community who shared the app (thanks!)
-* Everyone who left feedback via issues & who donated to keep the project up and running

 Thank you very much for your contributions, kind words and support.